openfl/svg/README.md

 Running SVG's Tests
 ===================

 `svg` includes some tests that render SVGs and make sure they look the way they're supposed to.
 These tests run automatically with each build/commit.
-To run them manually, run `haxe test.hxml`.
-For more information, check `README.md` in `test`.
+For more information about running them manually, see [test/README.md](test/README.md).